suvrat29/Card_detection/README.md

 Navigate to /home/TensorFlow/models/research/object_detection/samples/configs and copy the faster_rcnn_inception_v2_pets.config file into the /home/ProjectFolder/training directory.
 Then, open the file with a text editor.
 There are several changes to make to the .config file, mainly changing the number of classes and examples, and adding the file paths to the training data.

 Make the following changes to the faster_rcnn_inception_v2_pets.config file.

-Note: The paths must be entered with single forward slashes (NOT backslashes), or TensorFlow will give a file path error when trying to train the model!
-Also, the paths must be in double quotation marks ( " ), not single quotation marks ( ' ).
+*Note: The paths must be entered with single forward slashes (NOT backslashes), or TensorFlow will give a file path error when trying to train the model!
+Also, the paths must be in double quotation marks ( " ), not single quotation marks ( ' ).*

 - Line 9.
 Change num_classes to the number of different objects you want the classifier to detect.
 For the my model, it would be num_classes : 1.
 - Line 110.
 Change fine_tune_checkpoint to:
-  - fine_tune_checkpoint : "/home/ProjectFolder/training/faster_rcnn_inception_v2_coco_2018_01_28/model.ckpt"
+  - fine_tune_checkpoint : "/home/TensorFlow/models/research/object_detection/faster_rcnn_inception_v2_coco_2018_01_28/model.ckpt"
 - Lines 126 and 128.
 In the train_input_reader section, change input_path and label_map_path to:
   - input_path : "/home/ProjectFolder/train.record"
   - label_map_path: "/home/ProjectFolder/training/labelmap.pbtxt"